skellat/skellat.github.io/_posts/2023-01-17-computer-chronicles-word-processing-software.markdown

 date: 2023-01-17 18:30:02 -0500
 file: https://archive.org/download/WordProc1984/WordProc1984_edit.mp4
 summary: "The year was 1984.
 Word processing software looked very different then compared to now.
 We take a look back in this episode of Computer Chronicles."
-description: The year was 1984.
+description: "The year was 1984.
 Word processing software looked very different then compared to now.
 We take a look back in this episode of Computer Chronicles."
 duration: "23:58"
 length: "1438"
 explicit: "no"